Current weather near our Campsite in the PrinceWilliam Forest Park. Click the weather, above, to view the extended

 The weekend begins with a buffet dinner from 6-7 p.m.
 Friday.
-The opening ceremony begins at 8 p.m.
+The opening program begins at 7:30 p.m.
 We encourage you to arrive early.
 Planned events end (tentatively) at 11:15 a.m.
 Sunday.

-This weekend includes powerful rituals such as the talking stick, sweat lodges, drumming, a bonfire gathering, storytelling, poetry, workshops, breath work, small group exercises, swimming and a continuously open sauna.
+This weekend includes powerful rituals such as the talking stick, drumming, a bonfire gathering, storytelling, poetry, workshops, breath work, and small group exercises.
 Throughout the weekend, the experiential activities encourage us to honor ourselves and share the passions, paths and purposes that enrich our lives.